Dictionary » Adjective Words » Fragile – Meaning, Definition, Synonyms and Antonyms

 2. Can fragile apply to non-physical things?

-Yes, it can describe situations, relationships, or systems that are easily disrupted or damaged.
+Yes.
+It can describe situations, relationships, or systems that are easily disrupted, strained, or damaged.

 3. Is fragile always a negative word?

-No. While it can suggest weakness, it may also reflect something precious that deserves care and respect.
+No. While it can suggest weakness, it can also point to something precious or deserving careful handling—especially in personal or diplomatic contexts.

 4. What are examples of fragile things?